onflow/docs/docs/evm/about.md

 ## Join the Community

 Are you interested in launching an EVM project on Flow or partnering with us?
 Visit our weekly Flow [office hours](https://calendar.google.com/calendar/ical/c_47978f5cd9da636cadc6b8473102b5092c1a865dd010558393ecb7f9fd0c9ad0%40group.calendar.google.com/public/basic.ics) for discussions on project development and other opportunities for collaboration.
-You can also chat with us in the Flow [Discord](https://discord.com/channels/613813861610684416/1167476806333513800).
+You can also chat with us developers-chat in the Flow [Discord](https://discord.gg/flow).

 ## Further Reading and Discussions